togakangaroo/togakangaroo.github.io/_posts/2019-11-15-tdd-with-no-more-tears.md

 # Conclusion

 Ok, despite the tone in the above, I'm not really trying to preach the TDD gospel (too hard).
 This sort of setup, where you use tests in a BDD-style to attack ambiguous requirements is what has worked well for me.
 I have also had no shortage of situations where I've gotten neck deep in a problem thinking I could just "knock it out" and before long was wishing I *had* taken the time to write tests from the beginning.
-This is not because tests are any sort of pancea, but because it would ultimately have saved me time.
+This is not because tests are any sort of panacea, but because it would ultimately have saved me time.

 This is worthwhile to highlight.
 Test driven development - when done right - will save you time.
 It will not do this by helping you squash known bugs (after all, test-after will do that just as well), but by helping you understand requirements to such a degree that you should be avoiding many unforseen bugs to begin with.